hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Concrete:**

 To be exact, a connection between Nodes is always a connections between an input attribute of one node and an output attribute of another.
-It cvan be done by clicking and holding on the circle next to an output attribute in the GUI and dragging the line to the circle next to an input attribute of another Node.
+It can be done by clicking and holding on the circle next to an output attribute in the GUI and dragging the line to the circle next to an input attribute of another Node.

 The following code shows the connectTo() function of an attribute.
-Each output attribute can be connected to multiple input attributes, but each input can only be conencted to one output.
+Each output attribute can be connected to multiple input attributes, but each input can only be connected to one output.
 Because of that the outputs are stored in an array and the only input can be set with the function setInput().

 After that the nodes containing the attributes are notified about the change.
 The live mechanism of instantly updating the calculations is triggered by setting the attributes in a 'dirty' state at the end of the function.